FalixNodes-Software/KB-articles/_drafts/2025-03-15-bungeecord.md

 {: .note }
 > If you have multiple fallback servers, duplicate the code above and paste it under your first server.

+11. Scroll down to `priorities:- lobby` (line 24), change `lobby` to your default fallback server's name (case sensitive).
+This will be the default server that users will be redirected to when they join your BungeeCord server.

+12. Scroll down to `host: 0.0.0.0:25577` (Line 27) and change the numbers after `:` to your BungeeCord's port.
+You can find your port in the "Network" tab under the advanced category.

+13. Scroll down and set `IP_forward` to `true`. (line 46)

-13. Save the file and start your server.
+14. Save the file and start your server.

 {: .note }
 > You can view all BungeeCord configuration options [here](https://www.spigotmc.org/wiki/bungeecord-configuration-guide/).

-14. Make sure that both your proxy and fallback servers are running.
+15. Make sure that both your proxy and fallback servers are running.

-15. Join your server on the IP of the proxy.
+16. Join your server on the IP of the proxy.

 ## BungeeCord Commands
 You can find a list of BungeeCord commands [here](https://www.spigotmc.org/wiki/bungeecord-commands/).